lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network.
 [Wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security)

-This protocol gives you security over our cluster, e.g., avoid that malicious host installing a Cloudera Manager Agent and joining to our cluster.
+This protocol gives you security over our cluster, e.g., avoid a malicious host installing a Cloudera Manager Agent and joining to our cluster.

 We can configure TLS manually using your certificate authority or automatically with Auto-TLS (Recommended by Cloudera).